 National parks are generally not known for being pet friendly.
-There are a handful of pet friendly national parks that go out of their way to make our furry travel companions welcome, but as a general rule, finding good, pet friendly hiking at a national park is rare.
-That makes Joshua Tree a real treat for people who want to be able to hike in a national park with their dogs!
+There are a handful of pet friendly national parks that go out of their way to make our furry travel companions welcome.
+But, as a general rule, finding pet friendly hiking at a national park is rare.
+That makes visiting Joshua Tree with dogs a pleasant surprise!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.